Incubaid/herolib/examples/virt/hetzner/readme.md

 ## to get started

+This script is run from your own computer or a VM on which you develop.

-make sure you have hero_secrets loaded
+Make sure you have hero_secrets loaded

 ```bash
 hero git pull  https://git.threefold.info/despiegk/hero_secrets